Instagram Live is an incredible channel for driving new followers, engagement, and even selling products.

 You can even add multiple images and videos, one after another, to create a cool “slideshow” effect during your Instagram Live.
 Just tap the next image or video you want to share from the panel at the bottom of the screen:

-From here, you can tap the save icon in the top left to save it to your camera roll, or share it to your Instagram Stories to be viewed over the next 24 hours.
+From here, you can tap the save icon in the top left to save it to your camera roll to re-use elsewhere.
 It’s that simple!

 Now you know how to go live, we can dig into what makes for a really great Instagram Live strategy!

-Here are our top 6 tips for hosting next-level Instagram Lives that drive real value for your business:
+Here are our top 6 tips for hosting next-level Instagram Lives that drive real value for your brand:

 Tip #1: Hype Up Your Instagram Live in Advance